 San Fermin – 6th to 14th July

 Another option, which I did, is to watch the end of the bull run in the bull ring.
-It costs 5€ for a ticket and it’s quite a lot of fun.
-There’s bands before and kiss cams, people singing and dancing.
-They show the whole bull run on big screens before this sudden mass of people all come streaming into the bull ring – followed by the bulls.
-It’s an easy way to see the encierro without having to brave the crowds.
+It costs 5€ for a ticket and the whole build up is a lot of fun.
+When I went there were bands and a kiss cam, the audeince were singing and dancing, drinking pints at 7 a.m..
+They showed the whole bull run on big screens before this sudden mass of people all came streaming into the bull ring – followed by the bulls.
+It was an easy way to see the encierro without having to brave the crowds.

 There’s also fireworks at the citadel every night, concerts, parades, a marathon – all part of a full programme of events.

 I don’t want to give too much detail here for San Fermin because there’s other sites who do a much better job than I will ever do; including the official San Fermin website.

 The bull run (or encierro) starts in a corner of the car park, just by the Museum of Navarre and the Royal General Archive.